 On making behavioural changes, Harvard’s Robert Kegan and Lisa Lahey strongly recommend that instead of working on multiple changes at the same time, we always focus on what he calls your ‘one big thing’, or ‘OBT’.
 This recommendation aligns completely with our 30 years of experience in this work.
 Less is most definitely more.
 Your OBT is the one big thing you want to change in your behaviour that will help you live your values and aspirations more consistently.
 By choosing your OBT, you are being deliberately conscious of your growth edge.
 You understand that this will likely lead to discomfort, but that it will be worth the effort.
 You are choosing to step out of your comfort zone.

 Here’s a useful hint: Your OBT is probably the last thing you want to do, the thing you resist the most.
-That’s where your socialised mind challenges lie.
-Paul Spittle, at Sanofi, explained, ‘My OBT was given to me by my team: “Empowering others to challenge the status quo.”
+Paul Spittle, Chief Commercial Officer of General Medicines at the biopharmaceutical firm Sanofi, explained, ‘My OBT was given to me by my team: “Empowering others to challenge the status quo.”
 I never would have come up with that in a million years.
 My team’s feedback basically was, “You’re really good at challenging the status quote yourself, but that doesn’t always leave space for other people to do it.
 Create the space for and encourage other people to do it.”
 I thought that was brilliant feedback.
 It’s extremely difficult for me to do.
 And what’s so beautiful about it is I never would have come up with it myself.’

 Step 2: Identify additional skills you will need